chaoss/wg-value/README.md

 The criteria for becoming a core contributor is to participate at least once per month over a period of 3 months.
-Participation could include providing feedback in the weekly D&I meetings, providing feedback on docs, or making other contributions on GitHub (commits / issues).
+Participation could include providing feedback in the weekly VMG meetings, providing feedback on docs, or making other contributions on GitHub (commits/issues).
 People not participating over a 3 month period may be removed as core contributors.

 If you'd like to be on our squad, an easy way to start is by going through the